 Ahlam Shibli, 2000

-The men of 'Arab al-N'aim work mainly in agriculture, breeding of animals an working as builders and gardeners.
-Most of the children study in Sakhnin and walk morning and noon, winter and summer almost 2 kilometers from the village to the station where they wait to be picked up only after the supreme court intervened their behalf.
-Thirty children below the mandatory age of education go to the kindergarten that was established by local association.
+The men of 'Arab al-N'aim work mainly in agriculture or the breeding of animals, or seek work as builders or gardeners.
+Most of the children study in Sakhnin and walk morning and noon, winter and summer, almost two kilometres from the village to the bus station where they wait to be picked up by the school bus—only after the Supreme Court intervened on their behalf.
+Thirty children below school age go to the kindergarten that was established by a local association.

-From the end of the 190's, the village of 'Arab al-N'aim sat on the Abu Krad hill in the Galilee.
-In 1957, teams from Israel Land's Administration came to map and record the lands in the area, they wrote down only part of the agricultural lands as village lands and left out the houses from the written area.
+Since the beginning of the 1900s, the village of 'Arab al-N'aim has been located on Jabal Abu-Qarad [Tick Mountain] in Galilee.
+When, in 1957, teams from the Israeli Land Administration came to map and record the lands in the area, they registered only part of the agricultural lands as village lands and failed to include the houses in the new map.

 In the winter of 1964, during the period of the Israeli military rule that applied to the Palestinian population and their areas in Israel, the area of 'Arab al-N'aim was declared Area 9, a military training zone.
 Police and army forces gathered on the hill across the village, officers came to the village, called out the names of the people and assembled all of them under a distant tree up the hill.
 Suddenly, there were explosions, children hid under their mothers’ dresses and when they came out they saw the villagers running, screaming and crying between the ruins of their homes.
 Wells and water holes for the winter were also bombed and all the men were arrested for two days.
 They paid fines and signed a commitment not to build new houses.